getsolus/solus-site.github.io/content/blog/2021-05-29-funding-solus-development.md

 As many in our community are aware, this has been done almost exclusively on a volunteer basis, with no full-time Solus developers for close to three years now.
 When we did accept financial contributions, this was done through our Patreon, which we closed down after changes in leadership in late 2018 and our belief that future funding should be done through a responsible fiscal and/or project host.
 Since then, primary development has been done by Bryan and myself, with us being the primary financial backers for the project as well.

-For some time now, Bryan and I have been considering various avenues on accepting funding as a project that enables us to not hold the burden for various tax matters, which is complicated by Bryan’s current status as well as my situation living abroad, in addition to providing transparency and equality amongst “shareholders” (leadership).
+For some time now, Bryan and I have been considering various avenues on accepting funding as a project that enables us to not hold the burden for various tax matters, which is complicated by Bryan’s current status as well as my situation living abroad, in addition to providing transparency and equality among “shareholders” (leadership).
 Independently, I have launched [my own Patreon](https://patreon.com/joshuastrobl) to facilitate my goals to pursue full-time open source desktop application development, however not only do I want to broaden horizons to Solus in an official capacity, but both Bryan and I understand the necessity for both of us to be able to work on Solus full-time to achieve the goals we set, and in a timely manner.

 We have been working to find a neutral host for Solus that satisfies our requirements for a fiscal host to relieve various tax and administrative burdens, providing a pathway towards growth and longevity for the project, and enabling us to focus more on development and taking care of the needs of our users.
 After considering / exploring many options ranging from various third-party hosts, establishing a 501(c)3 in the United States to a kommandiittiyhtiö (limited partnership) in Finland, some form of split model, a German GmbH, etc. we have come to the conclusion that the Open Collective platform (with [Open Source Collective](https://www.oscollective.org/) as the fiscal host) represents the best fit for our international team and project.